Resigning & Counter Offers:

 Manage Tone

-• Calm, warm, professional — not apologetic, not defensive, not over-explaining.
+Calm, warm, professional — not apologetic, not defensive, not over-explaining.
+As Chris Voss states in his book “Never Split the Difference,” tone is everything.

 Prepare for Reactions

-• Stay grounded: “I appreciate that, but I’ve made this decision after careful thought and am committed to this move.”
+Stay grounded: “I appreciate that I really do, but I’ve made this decision and I intend to honor it; I am committed to this move.”

 Offer Transition Support